MESH-Research/kcworks-transition/README.md

 ## Importer entrypoint

 The command `["npm", "run", "importer.js"]` will start the importer script.
 This script parses the JSON file and UPSERTS each record into the SQLITE database.
+The script will then watch for changes and re-run the import.

+If the import fails at any point (malformed json, etc) the container will die.
+This is to allow for direct access to the error message for debuging and to allow the orchestrator to handle restarting the container to re-attempt.